usmanlakhani/Equity/README.md

 4. Installed Prettify to help with stylistic linting
    > npm install --save-dev prettier@3.1.0 eslint@8.54.0 eslint-plugin-react@7.33.2 eslint-config-prettier@9.0.0 eslint-plugin-jsx-a11y@6.8.0
 5. Once Prettier has a configuration file (.prettierrc.json), configure the VS Code extension for it
    - I had to download the Prettier plug in through VS Code marketplace.
-The ==npm install== did not work
+The **npm install** did not work
    - To confirm Prettier got configured properly, open the .prettierrc.json file, add space before one of the entries and press save.
 You should see the space removed.
 6. Eslint was configured
 7. Husky was configured